code-hippo/DataStrucs/RPNCalculator/README.md

-# DataStrucs
+## Synopsis

-Some of the projects I have implemented during the **Datastrutures** course.
+RPN Calculator implemented in Java.

-# 1 RPNCalculator
+For more info read [RPN Calculator's wiki](https://en.wikipedia.org/wiki/Reverse_Polish_notation)

-RPN Calculator for REversePolishNotation implemented in Java.
+## To Run

-For more info read [RPN Calculator's wiki](https://en.wikipedia.org/wiki/Reverse_Polish_notation) Look into the project folder for the code.
+compile and run the files directly.

 ## License